 Verify and develop existing procedures; and

-Provide, when appropriate, recommendations for amendment of the reference documents, in accordance with the lessons learned and conclusions contained in the Final Exercise Report.
+Provide, when appropriate, recommendations for amendment of the reference documents, in accordance with based on the lessons learned, and conclusions provided in the Final Exercise Report.

 5. Concepts

 The annual or bi-annual volcanic ash exercises involve the participation from different geographic areas of the AFI Region.